 Lisa Prosser–Watson was raised on the East Coast of Canada.
 She developed an early interest in health growing up in a medical family.
-Her father and mother ran a successful medical practice from a clinic in their home, and to this day her dad still does house-calls.
+Her father and mother ran a successful medical practice from a home-based clinic.

 Lisa has always been athletic and was inspired in her early years competing in figure skating and then went on to study various forms of dance.
 She obtained an undergrad degree from Mount Allison University, considered Canada’s Harvard, obtained a Diploma in Fashion Design at Sheridan College in Oakville, and later another diploma at the West Coast College of Massage Therapy (WCCMT ) in Vancouver.

-Lisa has been lucky and has seen a broad-base of patients over the past 17 years ranging from singer/songwriters, performing dancers and other athletes top in their field.
-She also works directly with other health care professions focusing on rehabilitation and has seen a wide array of complex medical conditions.
-Since 2002, she has been the owner-operator of a multi-disciplinary clinic in Nanoose Bay.
+Lisa has been lucky and has seen a broad-base of patients over the past 20 years ranging from singer/songwriters, performing dancers and other competitive athletes.
+She also works directly with other health care professions focusing on a multi-modal approach to rehabilitation and has more recently become BC Pain Certified on approaches to treating Chronic Pain.
+Lisa has seen a wide array of complex medical conditions over the past few decades which has given her the ability to offer her patients years of clinical expertise.

 Lisa’s treatments combine several manual therapy techniques including but not limited to fascial work, kinesiology methods including open and closed chain exercises, active release therapy (ART), assisted stretching, joint oscillations, contract-relax, reciprocal inhibition, trigger point release, and various types of taping that include Functional Fascial (FFT) and Kinesiotaping (KT), and Instrument Assisted Soft Tissue Mobilization (IASTM) to improve her clinical outcomes.
 All of Lisa’s treatments combine preventative exercises to help further complement the effects of her treatments.

-Three years ago, Lisa was invited to attend the Fourth World Fascial Research Congress in Washington, DC as a teaching assistant with Ron Alexander.
-She was also asked to play an ambassador role to represent BC RMT’s at the Scientific Conference.
+Lisa was invited by the RMTBC to attend the Fourth World Fascial Research Congress in Washington, DC as an ambassador to BC RMTs and as a teaching assistant with Ron Alexander (Functional Fascial Taping Founder).
 The knowledge obtained from Conferences such as this helps manual therapists translate knowledge into evidence-based treatment methods that improve patient outcomes.

 Lisa resides on Vancouver Island with her husband, son and their dog Loki a Norther Rescue Breed from Cross our Paws Rescue in Vancouver.
-She enjoys meditating, traveling, reading, lecturing, snorkeling and diving, golf, hiking and wellness.
+She enjoys an active lifestyle.
+Her hobbies include exercise, meditation, tennis, golf, traveling, reading, snorkeling and diving.

 Fourth World Fascial Research Congress, Washington, D.C., 2015